 2. Influencer marketing as a part of your marketing mix

 More and more companies understand the importance of integrating influencer marketing as a part of the media mix – but there are just as many companies still working with silos.
 Integrating influencer marketing as part of the big media mix means that you have a helicopter view over your marketing and understand how the different channels can collaborate and complement each other.
 This is a must in order for you to reach the maximum effect.
 In addition, your strategy should be related to the rest of your marketing strategy for the year.
 It will help you understand what to do, when to do it, and how to proceed – to work methodically all the way, in simple terms.

 3. Influencer marketing as the core

 Today, there are a number of companies where influencer marketing is at the heart of their marketing strategy.
 Even if it’s not suitable for everyone, it’s becoming more common, as today’s consumers live and spend time on social media – whether it relates to hanging out, consuming content, or shopping.
-This type of strategy is becoming more common today and there are several examples of successful brands using it, such as Gymshark and Daniel Wellington.
+As an influencer agency UK, we’ve seen this type of strategy becoming more common today and there are several examples of successful brands using it, such as Gymshark and Daniel Wellington.
 These companies are often described as ‘influencer-born brands’.

 Which strategy you choose to go with depends on various factors, such as who’s in your target audience and what product or service you’re selling.
 However, to succeed with influencer marketing in the long term, you should always avoid to treat it as a silo activity.

 We hope that you’ve found this article helpful for your future, or current, influencer marketing strategy.
-Below you will find an infographic that summarizes the three strategies.
+Below you will find an infographic that summarises the three strategies.